 “We plan on dealing with this in a responsible manner,” Wing told the station.

 In a statement, Mount Sinai Hospital said it was investigating the charges and “fully cooperating” with authorities.
 Newman has been suspended.

 “We take this matter very seriously,” a hospital statement said.
 “The health and safety of our patients are of our utmost concern.”

 What the complaint says

 On September 22, Newman allegedly groped a 22-year-old woman who went to Mount Sinai Hospital with a cold, police said.
-Newman allegedly grabbed her breasts under her shirt, according to the complaint.
+Newman allegedly grabbed her breasts under her shirt, according to a criminal complaint.